ositaka/noorui-blog-starter/ROADMAP.md

 #### Added in Kitab v0.1.x
 - [x] **Localized date formatting** - Dates now display in Arabic format (e.g., "٢٢ نوفمبر ٢٠٢٥") when in Arabic locale.
 Uses `Intl.DateTimeFormat` with locale-aware month names and numerals.
 Created `formatDate` utility in `lib/utils.ts`.
+- [x] **Admin auth with Guest mode** - Google OAuth + Email magic link + Guest mode for demos.
+Protected server actions, toast notifications, settings page.

+#### Bug Fixes Needed in Kitab
+- [ ] **Translation copy preview not parsing markdown** - When copying content between locales in the TranslationEditor, the preview panel shows raw markdown instead of rendered content.
+Need to parse/render markdown in the preview.

 #### From Phase 5
 - [ ] `SearchModal`